THE NATIONAL REGISTRY TEST PREP GUIDE

 Like any successful financial investment portfolio, diversity is the key to success in passing your test.
 MedicTests.com uses a combination of 3 learning environments to maximize your retention of the material.

-- The NREMT Review and Study Section of MedicTests.com.
-Hundreds of detailed EMS topics written in plain English and organized by section.
+- The MedicTests library has hundreds of detailed EMS units written in plain English and organized by topic.

 |Week 1||Week 2||Week 3||Week 4|

 |Tuesday||Work on Weaknesses||Work on Weaknesses||Study Suggestions||NR Simulator Review|

 |Wednesday||Study Suggestions||National Registry Simulator||Work on Weaknesses||Group Study|